Fastest-growing counties in Alabama - NewsBreak

 ( STACKER ) – From 2019 to 2020, the U.S. population grew by .35% , its slowest rate since 1900.
 Declining births, increasing deaths largely due to the graying Baby Boomer population, and a crackdown on immigration have contributed to many states seeing net population losses in recent years.

 But in other pockets of the country, populations are growing.
 These shifts can be due to job opportunities, high quality of life, easy commutability to job centers, low rents, or any combination of these or other factors.
 Stacker compiled a list of the fastest-growing counties in Alabama using data from the U.S. Census Bureau .
-Counties are ranked by the highest population growth from 2010 to 2020.
+Counties are ranked by the highest population growth from 2010 to 2020.8 biggest e-commerce sectors today

-A county typically sees population growth as a “bedroom community” (a municipality with an atypically large commuting population) to a large city.
-These communities are typically quieter than their feeder cities, offer lower rents and a higher quality of living, and are remote enough to be immune to the feeder city’s crime, traffic, and crowds.
-Keep reading to see if your home county made the list.Huntsville woman pleads guilty to murdering father

 50. Hale County